-Since becoming a follower of Christ, I’ve seen lots of Christian father model this, trying to love and support their children in the same way that our Heavenly Father does.
-I’ve seen non-Christian fathers who are also making a concentrated effort to be active in the lives of their children, attending PTA meetings and being present and supportive at extracurricular activities.
+Since becoming a follower of Christ, I’ve seen lots of Christian fathers model this, trying to love and support their children in the same way that our Heavenly Father does.
+I’ve seen non-Christian fathers who are also making a concentrated effort to be active in the lives of their children, attending PTA meetings, and being present and supportive at extracurricular activities.

 Some of you today are celebrating wonderful fathers.
 As daughters, they set your standards of what to look for in a man, they were there for your important moments and taught you invaluable life lessons that you still practice to this day.

 There are some of us though, who for whatever reason, don’t have many of these memories.
-Some of our fathers just weren’t there for us, physically, spiritually or emotionally.
-Some of us may even have had to cut ties with a father for our own self-preservation.
+Some of our fathers just weren’t there for us, physically, spiritually, or emotionally.
+Some of us may even have had to cut ties with our fathers for our own self-preservation.

 My own dad is from the old school era of men, who believed that their primary responsibility to their family, was to provide financially and I’m sure he loved us the best way he knew how.
 He was a great provider and rule setter but he wasn’t as involved in my teenage and young adult years as I would have liked, those years when I needed guidance most.

 I realize that on the parenting issue scale, my problems don’t rate very high because there are people out there that may have had to endure abuse in one form or another from one or both parents and I’d never want to trivialize that.

 Still, I wish that my dad had been more involved in the things that I was interested in growing up and that we’d had those one-on-one talks where he dished out words of wisdom.
 I wish we had made more of those kinds of memories.